PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Introduction

 A preliminary conference version of this work has been published in AAAI 2024~\cite{LiMK2024H2T}.
-This paper has three major improvements: \begin{itemize} \item First, to address the limitation of H2T, which only adjusts the decision boundary without altering the feature distribution, we propose PIF to enhance the representation space, enabling better calibration of decision boundaries.
+In this extended version, we present three major improvements: \begin{itemize}[leftmargin=*, labelsep=5pt] \item First, to address the limitation of H2T, which only adjusts the decision boundary without altering the feature distribution, we propose PIF to enhance the representation space, enabling better calibration of decision boundaries.
 An insightful analysis of the rationale behind PIF is presented, which offers theoretical support for its utility. \item Second, in the H2TF stage of PI-H2T, we refine the randomly selected feature maps by fusing them with features after pooling to eliminate the need for explicit feature map selection.
-Additionally, unlike the manual hyperparameter selection of the fusion ratio in the conference version of H2T, the fusion ratio in H2TF is automatically determined by the distance between the feature and its corresponding class center, eliminating the need for manual tuning. \item Third, compared to H2T, we generalize our PI-H2T from deep neural networks (DNNs) to the multi-head self-attention (MHSA) mechanism, demonstrating its versatility. \end{itemize} Extensive experimental analysis demonstrates the superiority of PI-H2T over state-of-the-art methods.
+Additionally, unlike the manual hyperparameter selection of the fusion ratio in the conference version of H2T, the fusion ratio in H2TF is automatically determined by the distance between the feature and its corresponding class center, eliminating the need for manual tuning. \item Third, compared to H2T, we generalize PI-H2T from deep neural networks (DNNs) to the multi-head self-attention (MHSA) mechanism, demonstrating its versatility. \end{itemize} \redtext{Section~\ref{sec:resluts} presents extensive experiments on multiple long-tailed benchmarks under CE and GCL settings, providing a comprehensive evaluation of the proposed framework and demonstrating overall advantages over H2T. }